101 Things to do in Bournemouth (2026)

 • Poole Park: Large park with lake, cafes, playgrounds, miniature railway, sporting activities, soft play and pottery painting.

-• Poole Quay: Historic quayside lined with bars and restaurants, with plenty of entertainment during summer from bike nights to antique markets.
+• Poole Quay: Historic quayside lined with bars and restaurants, with plenty of entertainment during summer from bike nights to markets and festivals.

-• Upton Country Park: Large area of parkland with trails, cafe and playgrounds.
+• Upton Country Park: Large area of parkland with trails, formal gardens, a cafe and plenty of activities including a sauna, art gallery and playgrounds.

 Poole Indoor Activities